cameronandwilding/CWTest_Behat/README.md

 Get the framework
 =================
-Install the framework:
+Get the framework:

 ```
 composer require cw_test/behat_framework
 ```

-Behat configuration
+Install the framework
 ===================
 1. Run the bootstrap shell script: